French Cooking Class

 25 spots only!
 Register early to book your spot.
 The class always reaches its maximum capacity.

-Except when it is VEGAN Cooking, these meals may include ingredients such as milk, cheese, flour.
-However, they will contain NO MEAT.
+Except when it is VEGAN Cooking, these meals may include ingredients such as milk, cheese, and meat (Halal).
 The facility cannot guarantee a peanut-free environment.

 Cooking Classes Schedule 2019/2020

 During the school year, we host special French cooking classes for kids once every two/three months so that your children will have a fun evening safely testing out their culinary skills with French Gastronomy.
 Our past cooking classes were such hits, that by parents’ and children’s request, we decided to consistently offer these classes.
 At My French Club, we love the energy the kids bring and the happiness that they experience during our events!

 New Dates TBA very soon for 2020

 We feel so inspired by our young chefs in the making!
 Check out our gallery and the menus below from some of our previous classes.